LaudateCorpus1/failplan2020/README.md

 In practice many trains do seem to run reliably, but the only way to guess at this is to observe what actually happens day to day.

+I've started gathering some specific examples on a [separate page](trains).

 ## When will there be an actual timetable?

 GTR say they're working towards producing one for July 15th.
 That would be significantly cut down from the planned May 20th timetable, but if it appears would at least offer some degree of predictability.